-YouTube has more than 1.9 billion users and those users watch over a billion hours of video every day.
+YouTube has 2.2 billion monthly active users!
 Considering it’s the second most visited site after Google (who just so happen to own it), is it any wonder that the search engines favour online video content?
 Not that it’s as simple as posting a video and expecting to reach page one.
 It’s important to use tried and tested SEO techniques – like labelling your videos correctly, transcribing them, and using relevant keywords – to ensure your promo video does get the notice it deserves.

 Gone are the days when promo videos could be dismissed as an expensive marketing “luxury”.
 Online video platforms, like YouTube, give businesses the opportunity to broadcast their messages on a much tighter budget than traditional forms of advertising.
 If they’ve followed all of our hints and tips, and execute their video well, then the rewards can be massive.
 You only have to look at Blendtec, and their 300 million views, for proof!

 We hope you found this article useful if you’re planning to make your own promo video.
 For more inspiration, check out our best video ads of all time and these awesome explainer video examples.
 If you’d like any more help producing your very own promo video, then please drop us a line and we’ll be happy to help.